natfarleydev/prd-markdown/markdown/advanced/advancedCoreClassesDetails.markdown

 sandy or desert terrain.
 This ability replaces trackless step.

-**Desert Endurance (Ex)**: At 4th level, a desert druid ignores the effects of a hot climate as if using *[endure elements]*.
-She also has a reduced need to eat and drink, as if wearing a *[ring of sustenance]* (though normal sleep is still required).
+**Desert Endurance (Ex)**: At 4th level, a desert druid ignores the effects of a hot climate as if using *[Endure Elements]*.
+She also has a reduced need to eat and drink, as if wearing a *[Ring of Sustenance]* (though normal sleep is still required).
 This ability replaces resist nature's lure.